-The femur is the longest and strongest bone of the body, and it carries the principal weight of the entire body.
+The femur is the longest and strongest bone of the body, and it carries the weight of the entire body.
 It is the heaviest tubular bone of the body that requires high-energy force to fracture, for example, as from motor vehicle accidents.
 Fracture of the femur carries high-risk complications like hemorrhage, fat embolism, and infection.
 Inappropriate management of femur fracture can also cause prolonged morbidity with shortening, misalignment, and deep venous thrombosis (DVT).
 The annual incidence of midshaft femur fracture is approximately 10 per 100,000 person-years.
-Femur diaphysis fracture follows a bimodal distribution that peeks in teenagers and the elderly, as it usually occurs with a high-speed injury in teenagers and with low-speed injuries, such as falls, in elderly with osteopenia or osteoporosis.
-Paradoxically, long-term use of bisphosphonates has been associated with increased risk of femur fractures, yet it may have confounding factors such as bisphosphonate drug holidays.
-Emergency medical service (EMS) personnel should splint the femur in the position it is found to prevent further injury during transport.
-If the neurovascular damage is obvious, the femur should be reduced at the scene.
-A traction splint is recommended on all mid-shaft femur fractures to establish patient comfort, better fracture alignment, and improved blood flow.
-It can be used for both closed and open fractures of the femoral diaphysis.
-Traction splint is designed to provide temporary stabilization at the scene for transport to the definitive treatment/management.
-Prolonged use of traction splint can cause pressure sores.
+The incidence of femoral diaphyseal fractures follows a bimodal distribution that peaks in young adults and the elderly, secondary to high-energy mechanisms in the young and low-energy falls in the elderly with decreased bone density.
+Emergency medical service (EMS) personnel should immobilize the femur to prevent further injury during transport.
+Traction splints are recommended on all mid-shaft femur fractures to establish patient comfort and better fracture alignment.
+Traction splints have utility in the management of both closed and open fractures of the femoral diaphysis.
+They are designed to provide temporary stabilization at the scene for transport to the hospital for definitive treatment/management.
+Traction splints are a temporary form of immobilization, as prolonged use of traction splints can cause pressure sores.

 A suspected or obvious isolated fracture of the midshaft femur is an indication for traction splint.
-If there are other fractures in the pelvis, knee, ankle, or foot, the traction is not effective, because traction splints require intact bone support on strap sites to be able to apply traction.
+If there are other fractures in the foot or ankle traction may not be effective, because traction splints require support on strap sites to be able to apply traction.

 Commonly used tractions are Thomas, Hare, Sager, Kendrick, CT-6, Donway, and Slishman traction splints.
 We will discuss the most common Traction splints: Hare, Sager